robots as interface between the digital and physical

-The new Laboratory for Creative Robotics at the University of Arts and Design in Linz is a cooperation project with the Ars Electronica Center, the KUKA Roboter CEE GmbH, the JKU, Bernstein Innovation and the Association for Robots in Architecture, which is funded by the University Infrastructural program of the Federal Ministry of Science, Research and Technology.
+CR a cooperation project with the Ars Electronica Center, KUKA Roboter CEE GmbH, the JKU, Bernstein Innovation, Grand Garage, and the Association for Robots in Architecture, funded by the infrastructural program of the Federal Ministry of Science, Research and Technology.
 We are open to collaborations with researchers, SMEs, artists, designers, inventors, and innovators and invite you to get in touch.

 WHAT WE DO